Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Drude vs. Plasma

-We remark that this reflection coefficient is the same as the one obtained with the non-local Kubo model $\sigma^{\rm{K}}$ when the Plasma prescription is used and also the expression for $\bar{\sigma}_{L,1}$ is the same (compare \Eq{NR_sigma_L_n=0} with \Eq{K_sigma_L_n=0}), then we obtain that $G_{\rm{cl},\rm{pp}}(d)$ is equal to \Eq{PFA_G_cl_NLK_pp}.
+The $\rm{pp}$ term of the Fresnel reflection matrix is modified into \Eq{Rpp_Gr_NR}.
+This reflection coefficient is the same as the one obtained with the non-local Kubo model $\sigma^{\rm{K}}$ when the Plasma prescription is used and also the expression for $\bar{\sigma}_{L,1}^{\rm{K}} = \bar{\Pi}_{L,2}^{\rm{QFT}}$ is the same (compare \Eq{NR_Pi_L_n=0} with \Eq{K_sigma_L_n=0}), then we obtain that $G_{\rm{cl},\rm{pp}}(d)$ is equal to \Eq{PFA_G_cl_NLK_pp}.

 This result cannot be distinguished in the experiment from the usual Drude $n=0$ Matsubara term of the CLF gradient, as shown in \Fig{Fig_LLP_Drude_Plasma_NLKubo} when losses are considered.
-We conclude that, with the NR model, the Plasma and Drude prescriptions provides the same numerical result, to all practical extents.
+We conclude that, with the QFT model, the Plasma and Drude prescriptions provides the same numerical result, to all practical extents.
 In conclusion, for any of the three models used for the graphene conductivity, and for both Drude or Plasma prescriptions, the $n=0$ Matsubara term always provides a numerical result indistinguishable from the theoretical Drude result given in \eq{PFA_G_cl_Drude_Local}, i.e. the usual Drude result for the thermal CLF.
 Hence it is not possible, in this experiment, to distinguish the Drude from the Plasma prescription.